chinchalinchin/elara/src/source/02_research/00_palindromes/00_palindromes.rst

 Invertible Sentences
 ^^^^^^^^^^^^^^^^^^^^

-Similarly to the classification of Words, a special class of Sentences will now be classified according to their syntactical properties.
+Similarly to the progression of Words and their related concepts in the previous section, a special class of Sentences will now be classified according to their syntactical properties.
 In the study of palindromic structures, the notion of *Invertible Sentences* is essential.
 The definition, as is fitting in a work focused on palindromes, will mirror Definition 1.3.2 of an *Invertible Word*.

 The notion of Invertible Sentences will first be defined extensionally, and then clarified heuristically.
 The following definition and theorem mirror the mechanics of Definition 1.3.2 and Theorem 1.3.2 almost exactly.